HMS Swiftsure (1787): Egyptian and Italian coasts

 Swiftsure initially remained off Egypt as part of Samuel Hood's squadron, before departing on 14 February 1799 to join Nelson, then at Palermo.
 She then joined Thomas Troubridge's squadron and sailed for Naples on 31 March.
 They arrived on 2 April, and Hallowell landed at Procida to restore monarchist rule.
 The squadron then cruised off the Italian coast, and supported land based operations, helping to reduce several fortresses.
 On 7 August Swiftsure was dispatched to Civitavecchia to carry Hallowell to negotiate the surrender of the French garrison.
 Before the negotiations were complete the Swiftsure was ordered to Gibraltar, and from there to Lisbon, arriving there on 30 November.
 She cruised off the area with the British squadron, capturing two merchant vessels on 6 December.

 Whilst at sea in February 1800, Swiftsure was caught in a gale and badly damaged, having to return to Gibraltar for repairs.
-On returning to service with the squadron, an enemy fleet was seen on 7 April, having sailed from Cadiz bound for Lima.
+On returning to service with the squadron, an enemy fleet was seen on 7 April, having sailed from Cádiz bound for Lima.
 Two frigates and a number of merchantmen were subsequently captured.
 Swiftsure followed up this success on 12 April by capturing a Spanish schooner.
-She then became Sir Richard Bickerton's flagship during the blockade of Cadiz, before being assigned to the fleet under Lord Keith.
+She then became Sir Richard Bickerton's flagship during the blockade of Cádiz, before being assigned to the fleet under Lord Keith.
 Keith's fleet covered the landings at Aboukir on 8 March 1801, where Swiftsure′s naval brigade helped to repulse French counter-attacks.
 Because several of her men were wounded and others sick, Keith removed 80 of Swiftsures best men and then sent her to Malta as a convoy escort.